This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Salute the flying flag

 Flag hoisting is the most indivisible part of Republic Day.
-Schools, colleges, universities and all such social institutions hold ceremonies early morning, with teachers delivering inspiring speeches and students participating in cultural shows.
+Schools, colleges, universities, and other social institutions hold ceremonies early in the morning, with teachers delivering inspiring speeches and students participating in cultural shows.

-Prominent figures in society are often invited as chief guests and have the honour of hoisting the tricolour.
-Hundred of fellow Indians singing the national anthem in unison fills the air with a palpable sense of belongingness and unity, which is undoubtedly the pinnacle moment of the ceremony.
+Prominent figures in society are often invited as chief guests and have the honor of hoisting the tricolor.
+Hundreds of fellow Indians singing the national anthem in unison fill the air with a palpable sense of belongingness and unity, which is undoubtedly the pinnacle moment of the ceremony.

 Watch the parade at Rajpath